openedx/edx-documentation/en_us/install_operations/source/configuration/install_xblock.rst

 The course teams that want to include components that use the XBlock can then enable the XBlock for their courses.
 To do so, they add the name specified in the XBlock’s ``setup.py`` file to each course's advanced module list.
-For more information, see :ref:`opencoursestaff:Enable Additional Exercises and Tools`.
+For more information, see :ref:`Enable Additional Exercises and Tools`.

 .. include:: ../../../links/links.rst